Stan Mortensen: Post-war club career

-The 1950-51 league season saw Mortensen break the record of scoring in the most consecutive matches, a record set by Irishman Jimmy Dunne twenty years earlier.
-Although missing two games through injury during the span, Mortensen scored in 15 consecutive matches before a blank, but scored again for 16 goals in 17 matches.
+The 1950–51 league season saw Mortensen break the record of scoring in the most consecutive matches, a record set by Irishman Jimmy Dunne twenty years earlier.
+Although missing two games through injury during the span, Mortensen scored in 15-consecutive matches before a blank, but scored again for 16 goals in 17 matches.
 He scored 25 goals in 22 games from December as he finished that season with 30 league goals.
 He was top scorer every season during his time at the club.
-He started his tenth season with the club before being transferred to second division Hull City.
+He started his tenth season with the club before being transferred to Second Division Hull City.
 After joining Southport, Mortensen announced his retirement from playing on 24 April 1958, at the age of 37.
 "I have been having trouble with my knee and have had several injections," he said, after deciding against renewing his contract.
 "Making the decision was not easy."
 Despite the announcement, he went on to play for non-League clubs Bath City and Lancaster City.

 International career

-Mortensen won his first international cap for England in a friendly international against Portugal on 25th May 1947.
-He scored four goals as England romped to a 10-0 victory.
+Mortensen won his first international cap for England in a friendly international against Portugal on 25 May 1947.
+He scored four goals as England won 10–0.
 His first competitive match came in October, a British home championship match against Wales at Ninian Park.
-He was on target as England won 3-0.
-In a friendly the following month against Sweden he hit a hat-trick in a 4-2 win at Highbury.
-He would score another hat-trick, this time in a 1948 British home championship match as England beat Ireland 6-2 at Windsor Park, Belfast.
+He was on target as England won 3–0.
+In a friendly the following month against Sweden he hit a hat-trick in a 4–2 win at Highbury.
+He scored another hat-trick, this time in a 1948 British home championship match as England beat Ireland 6–2 at Windsor Park, Belfast.

-On June 25, 1950, Mortensen scored England’s first goal at a World Cup tournament, as England beat Chile 2-0 at the Maracana Stadium in Brazil.
+On 25 June 1950, Mortensen scored England's first goal at a World Cup tournament, as England beat Chile 2–0 at the Maracana Stadium in Rio de Janeiro, Brazil.

-Stan Mortensen won his last international cap for England against Hungary on 25th November, 1953.
-The infamous Match of the Century saw England lose their long unbeaten home record against foreign opposition.
-England lost the game 6-3, with Mortensen on target before half time after England went 4-1 down.
+Mortensen won his last international cap for England against Hungary on 25 November 1953.
+In a fixture dubbed Match of the Century, England lost their long unbeaten home record against foreign opposition.
+The score was 6–3, with Mortensen scoring before half-time after England went 4–1 down.

 Mortensen scored 23 goals in 25 appearances, but a series of knee injuries restricted his appearances.
-Mortensen was also eligible to play for Norway, as his grandfather Hans, was born in Norway before moving to South Shields.
+He was also eligible to play for Norway, due to his grandfather Hans, who emigrated to South Shields.